 In 2001 Routenberg was awarded a Full Scholarship and Graduate Teaching Assistantship at the University of Miami Frost School of Music, studying jazz piano with Vince Maggio (student of Oscar Peterson and roommate of Bill Evans; Bruce Hornsby's teacher).
 After earning a Master of Music degree in Jazz Piano in 2003, Scott continued his graduate studies at UM in the Media Writing and Production program under Raul Murciano (keyboardist for Miami Sound Machine).
 In 2005 Scott entered the Doctor of Musical Arts in Jazz Composition degree program, studying with Grammy-nominated jazz arranger Gary Lindsay, author of Jazz Arranging Techniques.
 During his time at UM, Scott also studied jazz composition with Ron Miller, Pat Metheny's teacher and author of Modal Jazz Composition.
 Routenberg performed in the Contemporary Ensemble and the Downbeat Award-winning Jazz Vocal 1, and played with a plethora of gifted student musicians, many of which have since risen to national fame, like Grammy winning violinist Billy Contreras, guitarist Andrew Synowiec, and saxophonists Brandon Wright, Troy Roberts and Phil Doyle.

 Routenberg's film credits on IMDB.com include director Peter Krygowski's award-winning short film noir "The Joes" (2021).

 In 2007 Routenberg was commissioned by Day 1 Studios and Lucas Arts to write demo music for the video game Fracture.

-National jazz festival performances include Indy Jazz Fest, Elkhart Jazz Fest and the Gainesville Jazz Festival; Routenberg has played at such notable jazz clubs and venues as The Green Mill (Chicago), The Jazz Kitchen (Indianapolis), The Velvet Note (Atlanta), Rudy's Jazz Room (Nashville), the Home Smith Bar at the Old Mill (Toronto, Canada), Merrimans' Playhouse (South Bend, The Chatterbox (Indy), The Palladium (Carmel, IN), The Biltmore Hotel (Coral Gables) and The Jazz Corner (Hilton Head Island).
+National jazz festival performances include Indy Jazz Fest, Elkhart Jazz Fest and the Gainesville Jazz Festival; Routenberg has played at such notable jazz clubs and venues as The Green Mill (Chicago), The Jazz Kitchen (Indianapolis), The Velvet Note (Atlanta), Rudy's Jazz Room (Nashville), the Home Smith Bar at the Old Mill (Toronto, Canada), Merrimans' Playhouse (South Bend, The Chatterbox (Indy), The Palladium (Carmel, IN), The Biltmore Hotel (Coral Gables), The Jazz Corner (Hilton Head Island), and The First Turn Club at Churchill Downs (Louisville, KY).